John Garfield Refuses to Rat on His Friends to HUAC and Dies Tragically Young at Age 39. From 1951, it's He Ran All the Way.

 John Garfield and HUAC: Consequences of Cooperation

 Some of Julie’s friends shunned him for agreeing to appear before HUAC.
-In fact, Julie’s largest critic for his decision was probably his own wife.
-In the eyes of Robbe Garfield, no consequence, no matter how terrible, rationalized cooperation with HUAC, even if it meant the end of Julie’s film career.
+Julie’s largest critic was probably his own wife.
+In the eyes of Robbe Garfield, no consequence—not even the end of her husband’s film career—legitimized cooperating with HUAC.

 “Robbe didn’t understand what it was like to love something—like acting—and then lose it.”